anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   here between a pledge and a registrar or PKI component

 target domain:
-: the domain that a pledge is going to be bootstrapped to
+: the domain that a pledge is going to be bootstrapped into

 # Basic Requirements and Mapping to Solutions {#req-sol}